 Enquiries in more detail

-Enquiries can arise from your tax return or from a tax credits claim.
-In this section, we look at issues you might face if you are self-employed and HMRC opens an enquiry into your tax return.
+Enquiries can arise in connection with your Self Assessment tax return or a tax credits claim.
+On this page, we look at issues you might face if you are self-employed and HMRC opens an enquiry into your tax return.

 I have been asked to provide details of my private bank and credit card accounts.
 Do I have to comply?